 Besides metrics, some monitoring systems can also capture events.
 While metrics are collected on an on-going basis at fixed intervals, events are typically generated at varying frequencies and can thus be collected only when they happen.
 At the same time, metrics often make more sense when looked at together with other metrics, an event usually provides the context all by itself.
 Events typically capture what happened, where it happened, and when.
 They work hand in hand with metrics by providing a bit more context which helps you troubleshoot the root cause of an issue faster.

 Metrics alone are insufficient for troubleshooting, which is where logs come into play.
-While metrics describe application or services trends and current performance, logs provide information about what applications or service are and have been doing.
+While metrics describe application or services trends and current performance, logs provide information about what applications or services are and have been doing.
 They create a trail of events that show what happened, where, and when.
 This makes them extremely valuable for troubleshooting.
 Of course, nobody wants to watch logs all day, which is why monitoring systems let you alert on logs, too.
 As with metrics and events, you can set up alert conditions to be notified when these rules are met.

 Why Are Metrics Important?